mnhollandplum/ruby-submissions/1804-b/1module/sorting_cards/Angela_Duran.md

 **Expectations:**

-### 1. Ruby Syntax & Style
+### 1. Ruby Syntax & Style - 4

-- [ ] Applies appropriate attribute encapsulation
+- [X] Applies appropriate attribute encapsulation
-- [ ] Developer creates instance and local variables appropriately
+- [X] Developer creates instance and local variables appropriately
-- [ ] Naming follows convention (is idiomatic)
+- [X] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [X] Ruby methods used are logical and readable
-- [ ] Code is indented properly
+- [X] Code is indented properly
-- [ ] Code does not exceed 80 characters per line
+- [X] Code does not exceed 80 characters per line
-- [ ] Each class has correctly-named files and corresponding test files in the proper directories
+- [X] Each class has correctly-named files and corresponding test files in the proper directories

-### 2. Breaking Logic into Components
+### 2. Breaking Logic into Components 3.5

-- [ ] Code is effectively broken into methods & classes
+- [X] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 10 lines
+- [X] Developer writes methods less than 10 lines
-- [ ] No more than 3 methods break the principle of SRP
+- [X] No more than 3 methods break the principle of SRP
+  - Still working on the sorting methods

-### 3. Test-Driven Development
+### 3. Test-Driven Development 2.75

-- [ ] Each method is tested
+- [X] Each method is tested
-- [ ] Tests implement Ruby syntax & style
+- [X] Tests implement Ruby syntax & style
+  - Tests should cover more edge cases - example: card should not only test "Ace" and "Spades" as we could get a false positive if "Ace" and "Spades" were hard-coded.

-### 4. Functionality
+### 4. Functionality 3

-- [ ] Application meets all requirements (extension not req'd)
+- [X] Application meets all requirements (extension not req'd)

 - [ ] 4: Completes Iteration 4 and one extension.
-- [ ] 3: Completes Iteration 3
+- [X] 3: Completes Iteration 3
-- [ ] 2: Completes Iteration 2
+- [X] 2: Completes Iteration 2
-- [ ] 1: Completes Iteration 1
+- [X] 1: Completes Iteration 1